 When you combine Chet Baker’s music with the Amalfi Coast and actors like Matt Damon, Cate Blanchett, and Philip Seymour Hoffman, you get the magic that is this movie.
 No matter how twisted the story is, the movie makes you want to be like G Po’s character, Marge, if only for the great 50s style.

 Mexico City, Mexico: Frida

-Mexico City is high on our bucket list thanks in some part to this film.
+Mexico City first hopped on our bucket list thanks in large part to this film.
 This story of Frida Kahlo is one of struggle, power, and all set in the beautiful backdrop of Mexico City.

 Oaxaca, Mexico: Y Tu Mama Tambien

 Road trips are a universal travel language but this film does the road trip with a Mexican flare and a love triangle.
 Set in Oaxaca, this film has realism to the characters and backdrop that make it all that much more alluring.

 This whole movie is wistful and emotional in a way that makes it feel like a midcentury, less problematic, and Brazilian take on Out of Africa.
 We watched this movie on the way down to Belem and it made us so fall for Brazil that we kept devising how we might “miss” our plane back home and hitchhike down to Rio.

 If we had to pick a frontrunner of all the films on this list, it’d be this one.
 The ultimate adventure story of two friends searching for themselves as they travel South America, it’s sometimes easy to forget this is in fact a true story of the trip that made Che Guevara take up political life.

 Having lived in Europe ourselves, we can say this film is a spot-on summary of what it was like living as an ex-pat.
 It’s touch zany – like many French comedies are – but endearingly so and the Barcelona backdrop makes us want to see if they might need another roommate.